Duy-Thanh/NeRF/README.md

 You must use Linux to compile this program.

-Microsoft Windows not supported, and macOS with Apple Silicon is not supported
+**NOTE:** Microsoft Windows not supported, and macOS with Apple Silicon is not supported

 # License